magomzr/streamly/README.md

 # Streamly

 Streamly is a workflow automation engine inspired by tools like Zapier, Activepieces, and n8n, built with NestJS and TypeScript.
-It provides a clean, minimal, and extensible architecture for executing sequential workflows with context propagation, error handling, and modular step design.
+It provides a clean, minimal, and extensible architecture for executing sequential workflows with context propagation, dynamic template resolution, error handling, and modular step design.

 ## Motivation